 At Our Fingertips

-the loggia of the Doge's Palace, the paving stones in Campo San Stefano, they all have a hidden story to tell or an open secret to keep.
-They have seen people pass by, walk on them, sit on them, step on them, lean on them or just caress them.
-One by one and day after day, the inhabitants of Venice have microscopically eroded her stones and left their inconsequential marks all over their city.
-But the insignificant and inconsequential do eventually sum up and become an indelible message, there, in front us, at our fingertips.
+They have seen people walk, sit, step, lean and rub on them or just gently caress them.
+Day after day and one by one, the residents of Venice have microscopically eroded her stones and left their inconsequential marks all over their city.
+But the insignificant and inconsequential do eventually add up and become an indelible message, here, in front us, at our fingertips.

 Prigioni

 On the Molo, go past Ponte de la Paglia.
-Between the Prigioni and the new wing of the Danieli there is an opening no wider than a slit, go through it -if you do it quickly people around you would think that you have vanished, swallowed up by the city- and you will be in Calle dei Albanesi.
-On the wall of the prison there is a patch of stone, concave and polished, left by numberless hours of
+Between the Prigioni and the new wing of the Danieli there is an opening no wider than a slit, go through it – if you do it quickly people around you may think that you have vanished, swallowed up by the city– and you will be in Calle dei Albanesi.
+On the wall of the prison there is a patch of stone, concave and polished, left by numberless hours of leaning, back against building, uniform against granite; a legacy of the prison guards' extraordinary patience.

-leaning, back against building, uniform against granite; a legacy of the prison guards' extraordinary patience.
 I can picture them having furtive encounters with their inamoratas who would casually walk by to drop a zaletto or a kiss.
 If they were there today, they would probably be smoking and engaging in conversation with the waiters of the Danieli, smoking too, by the back door of the hotel.

 Loggia

 Very early in the morning; late at night; on a stormy day in the dead of winter: These are the only times when you will find a sliver of stone to sit on under the loggia of the Doge's Palace.
 The first bench, the one closest to Porta della Carta, was Wagner's favorite.
 It must have given him pleasure to sit in this semisecluded corner and see the world unfold while listening to his own music coming from Caffè Lavena, also his favorite.
-Referring to this place he said that "it is impossible to describe all the things one sees there,...and, apart from a few foreigners, nobody takes any notice of one".
+Referring to this place he said that "it is impossible to describe all the things one sees there ... and, apart from a few foreigners, nobody takes any notice of one".
 His wife, Cosima, echoed his words when she wrote in her diaries "it is

-so lovely that he will one day be found lying dead there".
 Wagner visited Venice on several occasions between 1858 and 1883.
 The benches under the loggia were made of wood when he first arrived but were replaced by stone slabs during the big restoration of the palace in 1875.
-A tria, and old board game, was chiseled out on the first bench but is barely noticeable today, worn away by more than a century of unintentional burnishing.
-We can infer, then, that this ancient game was still being played in Wagner's time.
-Another tria can be observed on the paving stones of Salizada San Pantalon in Santa Croce.
+A tria, an old board game popular in Venice – a variation of the game known in English as Nine Men's Morris – was chiseled out on the first bench but is barely noticeable today, worn away by more than a century of unintentional burnishing.
+A better preserved one can be found on the fourth bench.
+Another tria can be observed on the paving stones of Salizada San Pantalon in Santa Croce and on the marble bench outside the Scuola di San Rocco in San Polo.

 Photograph taken in 1853 (J. A. Lorent)